Services · Layer 04

 What the Engagement Delivers

-• A twelve month annual operating plan organized by department, approved by the board, with the cost structure separated between cost of goods sold and operating expenses, and each line referenced to the headcount model or operating assumption that drives it
+• Twelve‑month annual operating plan organized by department, board‑approved, with each line referenced to the headcount model or operating assumption that drives it

-• A management accounts structure producing reports within fifteen business days of each period end, including a full income statement, cash flow summary, balance sheet, and written variance commentary for each line where the actual result deviates materially from the plan
+• Management accounts within fifteen business days of each period end, including income statement, cash flow summary, balance sheet, and variance commentary

-• A variance reporting template separating the budget, the actual result, the variance in absolute terms, and the variance as a percentage, with a commentary field for each material line
+• Variance reporting template separating budget, actual, and variance in absolute and percentage terms, with commentary field per material line

-• A rolling reforecast methodology producing an updated probability estimate for the full year separately from the original budget, updated monthly and presented alongside the budget in all board packs
+• Rolling reforecast methodology producing an updated full‑year probability estimate monthly, presented alongside the original budget in all board packs

-• A board pack template organizing all financial reporting into the format appropriate for an institutional investor board, with section headings, commentary fields, and the KPI dashboard connected to the management accounts
+• Board pack template organized for institutional investor board review, with KPI dashboard connected to management accounts

 Compliance Level Delivered